History of the Eurovision Song Contest: 1980s

-The Eurovision Song Contest 1984 was the twenty-ninth edition of the contest, organised by CLT and held on 5 May 1984 at the Théâtre Municipal in Luxembourg City, Luxembourg.
+The Eurovision Song Contest 1984 was the twenty-ninth edition of the contest, organised by RTL and held on 5 May 1984 at the Théâtre Municipal in Luxembourg City, Luxembourg.
 19 countries in total took part, with Ireland returning and Israel declining to participate as the date of the contest clashed with Yom HaZikaron, with Greece also withdrawing at a late stage after broadcaster ERT decided that their potential songs were too low quality for the event.
 Désirée Nosbusch, chosen as the hostess for the event, became the youngest person to compère the contest, at only 19 years old.
 10 years after ABBA had earned Sweden its first Eurovision win, Herreys gave the Scandinavian country its second, taking the contest with "Diggi-Loo Diggi-Ley".